augustss/MicroHs/README.md

 MicroHs supports calling C functions.
 When running the program directly (using `-r`) or when generating a `.comb` file only the functions in the table built into `src/runtime/eval.c` can be used.
 When generating a `.c` file or an executable any C function can be called.

+There is a lot of missing FFI functionality compared to GHC.

 ### Records
 MicroHs implements the record dot extensions.